GoogleCloudPlatform/security-response-automation/automations.md

 - `gce_create_disk_snapshot`

-Properties:
+Configuration settings for this automation are under the `gce_create_snapshot` key:

 - `target_snapshot_project_id`: Project ID where disk snapshots should be sent to.
 If outputting to Turbinia this should be the same as `turbinia_project_id`.
 - `target_snapshot_project_zone`: Zone where disk snapshots should be sent to.
 If outputting to Turbinia this should be the same as `turbinia_zone`.
 - `output`: Repeated set of optional output destinations after the function has executed.
 - `turbinia` Will notify Turbinia when a snapshot is created.
+Currently only `turbinia` is supported.

 Required if output contains `turbinia`: